Hyperbolicities in CAT(0) cube complexes: Relative hyperbolicity

 Interestingly, in the context of virtually (cocompact) special groups (as defined by Haglund and Wise in \cite{MR2377497}), Theorem \ref{thm:relhyp} provides the following more algebraic statement, as shown in \cite[Theorem 8.1]{MoiSpecialBraid}.

-\begin{thm} Let $G$ be a virtually special group and $\mathcal{H}$ a finite collection of subgroups.
-Then $G$ is hyperbolic relatively to $\mathcal{H}$ if and only if the following conditions are satisfied: \begin{itemize} \item each subgroup of $\mathcal{H}$ is convex-cocompact; \item $\mathcal{H}$ is an almost malnormal collection; \item every non virtually cyclic abelian subgroup of $G$ is contained into a conjugate of some group of $\mathcal{H}$. \end{itemize} \end{thm}
+\begin{thm} Let $G$ be a special group and $\mathcal{H}$ a finite collection of subgroups.
+Then $G$ is hyperbolic relative to $\mathcal{H}$ if and only if the following conditions are satisfied: \begin{itemize} \item each subgroup of $\mathcal{H}$ is convex-cocompact; \item $\mathcal{H}$ is an almost malnormal collection (i.e., for every $H,K \in \mathcal{H}$ and $g \in G$, if $H \cap gKg^{-1}$ is infinite then $H=K=gKg^{-1}$); \item every abelian subgroup of $G$ which is not virtually cyclic is contained into a conjugate of some group of $\mathcal{H}$. \end{itemize} \end{thm}

 It is worth noticing that the characterisation of relatively hyperbolic right-angled Coxeter groups (proved in \cite{BHSC, coningoff}), and more generally the characterisation of relatively hyperbolic graph products of finite groups (which is a particular case of \cite[Theorem 8.33]{Qm}), follows easily from Theorem \ref{thm:specialrelhyp}.
 However, this criterion does not provide a purely algebraic characterisation of relatively hyperbolic virtually special groups, since the subgroups need to be convex-cocompact.
 But, convex-cocompactness is not an algebraic property: with respect to the canonical action $\mathbb{Z}^2 \curvearrowright \mathbb{R}^2$, the cyclic subgroup generated by $(0,1)$ is convex-cocompact, whereas the same subgroup is not convex-cocompact with respect to the action $\mathbb{Z}^2 \curvearrowright \mathbb{R}^2$ defined by $(0,1) : (x,y) \mapsto (x+1,y+1)$ and $(1,0) : (x,y) \mapsto (x+1,y)$.
 Nevertheless, the convex-cocompactness required in the previous statement would be unnecessary if the following question admits a positive answer (at least in the context of special groups):